 The NESO Grid Code SME questioned whether ’TSO’ (Transmission System Operator) in OC2.5.1 was appropriate terminology, noting it's not defined in the Grid Code.
 It was clarified that the intention, of the proposed wording, was to allow for the possibility that the Externally Interconnected System Operator (EISO) may notify relevant parties including neighbouring TSOs and market participants at their discretion but is not obliged to do so.
 One SME wondered if this detail was necessary.
 Another SME noted that this arose from discussions about sharing information with European colleagues when interconnectors are about to become unavailable.

 A member raised concerns about possible conflicts with nuclear safety requirements and output declarations under OC2.5.1 b) and OC2.5.2 b), asking whether leniency would apply if compliance posed risks.
 The group discussed clarifying the wording to allow exceptions for nuclear safety risks, with immediate notification required.
-It was agreed that the purpose is to keep NESO informed for planning, and while it’s unlikely nuclear plants would disconnect, provisions should exist to accommodate such scenarios.
-The Proposer agreed to consider the wording.
+It was agreed that the purpose is to keep NESO informed for planning, and while it’s unlikely nuclear plants would disconnect, provisions should be considered t to accommodate such scenarios.
+The Proposer agreed to consider the possible wording.

-Considering OC2.5.3, one member raised a concern that when a possible notification has been issued it may only be 20 minutes to 60 minutes before a space weather event and questioned if it was feasible for a Generator to respond.
+Considering OC2.5.2, one member raised a concern that when a possible notification has been issued it may only be 20 minutes to 60 minutes before a space weather event occurs and questioned if it was feasible for a Generator to respond in this timeframe.
 The Proposer explained the intention of the wording in the draft is ‘without undue delay’ and it is recognised that there will not always be time for everyone to respond.
 The Proposer confirmed if you have acted expeditiously then you have done it without undue delay, even though that may be 65 to 70 minutes.

 Referring to OC2.5.4, a member questioned using ‘User’ and ‘neighbouring assets,’ noting that TOs aren't Users and that this issue was raised before in the Glossary and Definitions section.
 The member believes the intent is unclear and requires clarification.